Ghatkopar West Assembly constituency

 Ghatkopar West Assembly constituency is one of the 288 Vidhan Sabha (Legislative Assembly) constituencies of Maharashtra state in western India.

 Overview

-Ghatkopar West constituency is one of the 26 Vidhan Sabha constituencies located in the Mumbai Suburban district.
+Ghatkopar West (constituency number 169) is one of the 26 Vidhan Sabha constituencies located in the Mumbai Suburban district.
+The number of electorates in 2009 was 305,516 (male 175,681, female 129,835).

 Ghatkopar West is part of the Mumbai North East Lok Sabha constituency along with five other Vidhan Sabha segments, namely Mulund, Vikhroli, Ghatkopar East, Mankhurd Shivaji Nagar and Bhandup West in the Mumbai Suburban district.